fade2black/kyber-dilithium-demo/README.md

 # Demo: Secure Communication in Rust Using Kyber + Dilithium + AES-GCM
-The full example is available in my GitHub repository (link to be added), but here’s the core part of the demo (the main.rs file) which ties everything together.
+The full example is available in [my GitHub repository](https://github.com/fade2black/kyber-dilithium-demo), but here’s the core part of the demo (the main.rs file) which ties everything together.

 This simple Rust program demonstrates:
 - how a client and server establish a shared secret using Kyber